Janell-Huyck/drf_shoestore/README.md

 * Start the server locally: $ python manage.py runserver

 ## Accessing the API
-All API endpoints are accessed with the /API/ url.
-For example, the main API on your local host is at http://127.0.0.1:8000/API/
+All API endpoints are accessed with the /api/ url.
+For example, the main API on your local host is at http://127.0.0.1:8000/api/

 ## Easter Egg
 There is a "plausible, but likely false, fact about Joe's life growing up on the African Savanna as a comment somewhere in the codebase".
-(As requested by the assessment's rubric)  Happy hunting!
+(As requested by the assessment's rubric)  Enjoy!